 21 May Things to do in Nairobi

 During my 10-day road trip in Kenya, I spent 4 nights in Nairobi.
 Most people only stay in Nairobi for a stopover without actually exploring the city.
-In fact, it is worth it to spend 3 – 4 days in Nairobi as you can also explore a lot in the surrounding areas.
-With this post I am going to give you ideas of things to do in Nairobi and an example of how I spent one of my days in Kenya´s capital:
+In fact, it is worth it to spend 3 – 4 days in Nairobi as you can also explore a lot of the surrounding areas.
+During this post I am going to give you some inside ideas of things to do in Nairobi and examples of how I spent my days in Nairobi city:

 Nairobi National Park